THE MYOPIA MANAGEMENT CENTER

 OUR PATIENTS ARE SAYING ABOUT US

-Dr. Rosen is the Myopia Control Eye Doctor at Rosen Optometry.
-He is proud to provide the highest quality pediatric eye care for patients in St. Louis, Missouri.
+Dr. Tary is the Myopia Management (or Control) Eye Doctor at Rosen Optometry.
+She is proud to provide the highest quality pediatric eye care for patients in St. Louis, Missouri.